Mid-Infrared Instrument: Cryocooler

 To allow mid-infrared observations within the JWST, the MIRI instrument has an additional cooling system.
 It works roughly similar to how most refrigerators or an air-conditioner works: a fluid is brought down to a cold temperature in the warm section, and sent back to the cold section where it absorbs heat, then it goes back to the condenser.
 One source of heat is the left-over heat of the spacecraft, but another is the spacecraft's own electronics, some of which are close to the actual instruments to process data from observations.
 Most of the electronics are in the much warmer spacecraft bus, but some of the electronics needed to be much closer, and great lengths were taken to reduce the heat they produce.
-By reducing how much heat the electronics make on the cold side, then less heat needs to be removed.
+By reducing how much heat the electronics make on the cold side, less heat needs to be removed.

 In this case the JWST cryocooler resides in the spacecraft bus and it has lines of coolant that run to the MIRI instrument, chilling it.
 The cryocooler has a heat radiator on the spacecraft bus to emit the heat it collects.
 In this case the cooling system uses helium gas as the refrigerant.